UrbsLab/STREAMLINE/docs/source/analysis.md

 sample run on the [demonstration dataset](sample.md#demonstration-data)

 If this is a demo run the saved experiment folder that was output by the run, called `demo`.
-If you changed the `experiment_name` parameter or if this is a custom run it may be different.
+If you changed the `experiment_name` parameter or if this is a custom run it may be different and be named the same as `experiment_name` your parameter.

 Within this folder you should find the following:

-* `demo_ML_Pipeline_Report.pdf` [File]: This is an automatically formatted PDF summarizing key findings during the model training and evaluation.
+* `<experiment_name>_ML_Pipeline_Report.pdf` [File]: This is an automatically formatted PDF summarizing key findings during the model training and evaluation.
 A great place to start!
 * `metadata.csv` [File]: Another way to view the STREAMLINE parameters used by the pipeline.
 These are also organized on the first page of the PDF report.
 * `metadata.pickle` [File]: A binary 'pickle' file of the metadata for easy loading by the 11 pipeline phases.
 (For more experienced users)
 * `algInfo.pickle` [File]: A binary 'pickle' file including a dictionary indicating which ML algorithms were used, along with abbreviations of names for figures/filenames, and colors to use for each algorithm in figures.
 (For more experienced users)